paulm17/raikou/README.md

     - Some components have had their javascript removed to make them server components primarily.
     - Mantine's color system:
-      - 10 shades has been replaced with UnoCSS own colors and 11 shades
+      - 10 shades has been replaced with UnoCSS own colors and 11 shades.
       - The UnoCSS colors can be overriden with the original Mantine color set.
       - The light/dark and other aspects of a component can be overriden.
 Refer to the component css modules file with what css variables have been